in Legal Success

 Evaluation of The Application and Conclusion

 After the documents are delivered to the Ministry of Labor and Social Security completely in an electronic environment, the application is evaluated considering the scope of the Law, application procedures, and principles, as explained above.
 The results will be reported to the employer and the foreigner again electronically.

 Application For Extension of Work Permit in Turkey

 A work permit is given to foreigners for a maximum of one year in the first place.
 This one year can be extended for another two years.
 For workers who have completed three years, an extension can be made for three more years.
 The foreign worker, who must work in the same workplace for the first three years, can work in any other workplace they want with the same work permit after three years.

 Application for employing foreign workers is made to the Ministry of Labor and Social Security.
 This application must be made within a maximum of two months from the end of the work permit period.
 Application for an extension of time to employ foreign workers, which is not made within this period, will not be considered.
 The foreign employee for whom an extension application has been made may continue to work at their current workplace, but it can not exceed 45 days.

 MGC Legal Work Permit Application Services in Turkey

-MGC Legal is a highly competent law firm serving internationally.
-Our competent and knowledgeable lawyers who speak English will quickly and easily obtain your required work permit in Turkey.
+MGC Legal is a highly competent Turkish law firm serving internationally.
+Our competent and knowledgeable experts, lawyers, and attorneys who speak English fluently will quickly and easily obtain your required work permit in Turkey.
 They will assist you throughout the whole process, inform you of the necessary documents required and follow up with the whole process.
 Also, answer all the questions that you may have.

-MGC Legal considers to be of the highest quality and the services provided outstanding, an experienced team specialized in different legal fields as well as staff consultant works with the world’s leading academics and professionals from abroad.
+MGC Legal considers to be of the highest quality, and the services provided are outstanding; an experienced team specialized in different legal fields as well as a staff legal consultant works with the world’s leading academics and professionals from abroad.
 We aim to ensure that our clients have access to up-to-date and accurate legal information.